-A Special Education 5-12 graduate is qualified to teach children with or at risk for disability who require mild to intense supports from grade 5 through grade 12 levels, 5-12.
+A Special Education P-12 graduate is qualified to teach children with or at risk for disability who require mild to intense supports from kindergarten through grade 6 (K-6).
 Graduates are prepared to support students across a continuum of placements and to collaborate with a variety of professionals to meet the needs of students.
-The Special Education 5-12 Plan of Study outlines the required courses to complete the degree for licensure.
+The Special Education P-12 Plan of Study outlines the required courses to complete the degree for licensure.
 This program meets state and national licensure standards and is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the State of Indiana, State Board of Education.
 Admission to and successful completion of the Teacher Education Program (TEP) are required.